You know that ruggedly handsome manly man the ladies all sigh for?

 - Despite the scars, many characters in Wicked Lovely explicitly refer to Niall as 'pretty boy'.

 - Lord John Grey from the Outlander series of books (and eventually his own).
 He's blonde, pretty, and a bit on the petite side.

 - Torak from The Belgariad was often described as "overly pretty" (that was before he had the left side of his body burned off).

 - The Secret History:

-- Francis is described like one of these, as well as a fastidiously flamboyant dresser.
+- Francis is described as one of these, as well as a fastidiously flamboyant dresser.

 - Charles is a pretty man, but only because he looks like his twin Camilla.

 - Dark Life has a male character called Pretty.
-He's vey pretty and usually also very scary.
+He's very pretty and usually also very scary.

 - Thomas Raith from The Dresden Files.
-He is a White Court vampire (aka, "an incubus").
-He's got a very pretty boy face, from the neck down he's built "like the high priest of Bowflex".
+He is a White Court vampire (aka an incubus).
+He's got a very pretty face and from the neck down he's built "like the high priest of Bowflex".

 - Marcello Clerici, the protagonist of the 1951 novel The Conformist, is described as very handsome and feminine-looking both in adolescence and adulthood.

 - Galad Damodred from The Wheel of Time is often described as being "almost too handsome for masculinity".